 The XTR-130 does not feel like it is made for long term use, a complaint that is not exclusive to the unit.
-In fact, many have found the radar detectors to only last a few months even when it is not used as often as desired.
+Many have found the radar detectors to only last a few months even when it is not used as often as desired.

-The display comes in LED, which is more legible than most OLED displays that are offered today, and prevents you from having to squint in order to read the information provided on the screen.
+The display comes in LED, which is more legible than most OLED displays that are offered today and prevents you from having to squint to read the information provided on the screen.

 Even more convenient is the Intellicord, which is compatible with the Whistler XTR-130.
 Through it, you can control certain settings such as volume, brightness levels, quiet/auto quiet mode, driving modes and power on the radar detector without having to reach out for it.
 Everything can be done with a remote control-like device.

 The XTR-130 is marketed as offering protection from the most common signals in use in the United States, which are X, K, and Super Ka bands, and laser.
 And it does so in all directions, courtesy of its 360-degree protection.
 Even though its range may not be as wide-reaching as newer models, users have found that the device alerts promptly, giving you a little head start against police radar and laser guns.

 The range is estimated to be at 2 miles and slightly less in the city.
 It is important to maximize the detector’s different driving ranges so that you can reduce the false alarms that might pester you during your drive.
 For lasers, the Whistler XTR-130 can pick up guns that work with a wavelength of 905+/50 nm.